Image default

 In conclusion:

 Koprivchtitsa is a place that Bulgarians love to visit.
-Its beautiful houses, cobbled streets, fountains and local people give you the feeling of traveling back in time.
-It is no coincidence that Koprivshtitsa was ranked among the most beautiful small towns in Europe by the Japanese Association of Travel Agencies.
+Its beautiful houses, cobbled streets, fountains and local people give you the feeling of traveling back in timе.
+It comes as no surprise that the Japanese Association of Travel Agencies ranked Koprivshtitsa among the most beautiful small towns in Europe.

 Indeed, it is an exquisite jewel, hidden within the mountain.
 I intend to return there one of these days.
 But this time – with a fully charged camera and … a spare battery.
 Because discovery and sharing of experiences is an integral part of any trip.